The Global Gag Rule: America’s Deadly Export

 Ultimately, the Global Gag Rule meant that fewer resources went to the very groups that, like Planned Parenthood, were on the front lines of preventing unintended pregnancies.
 As a result, abortions increased across sub-Saharan Africa when the Gag Rule was in place, and many were unsafe.
 In an attempt to stave off deaths caused by unsafe procedures, the Bush administration did carve out a tiny but crucial exception to the Gag Rule, allowing U.S. funds to go to groups offering post-abortion care as long as they didn’t allow safe, legal, elective abortions.

 Still, post-abortion care has its limitations.
-As Dr. Patrick Djemo, the Francophone regional program manager for Ipas, an abortion-access organization, put it, “It’s more like wiping the floor when the tap continues to flow.”
+As Patrick Djemo, the Francophone regional program manager for Ipas, an abortion-access organization, put it, “It’s more like wiping the floor when the tap continues to flow.”

 But Bush’s Gag Rule had another unintended effect.
 It woke up reproductive rights activists to the vulnerability of the small progress they had made.